mohammadrony/kubernetes-cluster-setup-playbook/README.md

 ## Access Kubernetes cluster from remote host

-- Find the config file for the cluster from Ansible control host's `/home/ansible/kubeconfig.txt` file or Kubernetes master host's `/root/.kube/config` file.
+- Find the config file for the cluster from Ansible control host's `/home/ansible/kubeconfig` file.
 - Copy the config file to remote host's `~/.kube/config` file.

 Thank you.